evnchw/evnchw.github.io/_quant/refresher_hjb.md

 - I prioritize intuition/readability linking to references where appropriate.
 - We will not go deeply into proofs here.
-- We may skip over some parts for brevity (e.g. asymptotics of non-MFG, textbook differential games).
+- We may skip over some parts for brevity
 - All feedback and corrections are welcome.

 Much of these notes and notation is adapted from [1], with additional notes from [2] and [3].
 (We keep mean field game theory in mind for down the road.)

-### Hamilton-Jacobi-Bellman, deterministic
+## Hamilton-Jacobi-Bellman, deterministic

 Here we formulate the simplest, deterministic version of an agent's optimal control problem.

-#### The agent's control problem
+### The agent's control problem

 An agent faces the following deterministic optimal control problem: